PsiPhiDelta/PsiPhiDelta/README.md

 ## 🔬 What I Do

 I'm working on my PhD focusing on:
-- Dense matter physics and the equation of state
+- Dense quark matter physics and the equation of state
 - Functional Renormalization Group methods
 - Neutron star structure